Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_17_DESeq/final_paper.md

 ### Altogether...
 Essentially, the bioinformatic RNA-Seq pipeline looks something like this:
 - First, we use fastqc to determine the quality of our reads.
-- If everything checks out, we use a tool, such as trim galore, to trim the adapter sequences (if using a technology like Illumina sequencing, for example), and check the quality again.
+- If everything checks out, we use a tool, such as trim galore, to trim the adapter sequences (if using a technology like Illumina sequencing, for example) and check the quality again.
 - Next, we use an alignment tool such as STAR along with our trimmed reads and reference transcriptome to align the reads to the reference transcriptome.
 This will output aligned reads.
 - Next, we use a tool like featureCounts to quantify the expression of our mapped reads, to get a count matrix.
 - Finally, we use a tool such as `DESeq2` to compare counts between samples, and figure out the fold change.